 Another 2-tier system, the Kiupel system, may better define some low-grade tumors’ biologic behavior.

-Further staging to determine if and to what extent a mast cell tumor has spread can help assist your veterinarian in making the best recommendations for your pet.
+Further staging to determine if and to what extent a mast cell tumor has spread can help your veterinarian make the best recommendations for your pet.
 This may include testing such as radiographs, ultrasound, lymph node aspirates, and/or bone marrow aspirates.

 Canine Mast Cell Tumors Treatment